pollfish/docs/terms/researcher.md

 **APPENDIX A – Controller to Controller Agreement**

-Between Pollfish Inc. and Researcher
+Between Pollfish LLC. and Researcher

 **1**  Researcher hereby represents, warrants and undertakes that it will: